 How Good Are Your Blue Blockers?
 An Easy Test To Tell + One Mistake To Avoid

 As people spend more and more time staring at screens throughout the day (thank you, Zoom calls), many turn to blue-light-blocking glasses as a way to mitigate exposure to, well, blue light.
-Short disclaimer: Blue light isn't inherently bad (in fact, the sun's blue light helps regulate our natural sleep and wake cycles and boosts alertness!).
-It's the constant exposure from screens that can cause eyestrain and mess with melatonin production.
+Short disclaimer: Blue light isn't inherently bad (in fact, the sun's blue light helps regulate our natural sleep and wake cycles1 and boosts alertness!).
+It's the constant exposure from screens that can cause eyestrain and mess with melatonin production2.

 That's where the glasses come in to filter the blue light from your surroundings—and if you're like us, you may be wondering whether all blue light blockers are created equal.
 Can any old pair protect our orbs?